Ex-Liberty spokesman says he was fired for raising concerns

-RICHMOND, Va. -- A former spokesman for Liberty University is suing the evangelical Virginia school after being fired.
+RICHMOND, Va.
+(AP) — A former spokesman for Liberty University is suing the evangelical Virginia school after being fired.

 He said in an interview with The Associated Press that he pushed for answers about what was being done to investigate claims raised in a lawsuit filed over the summer by 12 women, and was continually dissatisfied.